dokusaido/doku-waypoint/README.md

 <p align="left">
   <samp>
-    This script customizes your in-game HUD by dynamically scaling and coloring the waypoint marker, replacing the default pause menu colours, and displaying essential character information using IC-Core (qb-core) and lb-phone.
+    This script customizes your in-game HUD by dynamically scaling and coloring the waypoint marker, replacing the default pause menu colours, and displaying essential character information using qb-core and lb-phone.
     <br>
     <br>
   </samp>